programmer-harry/kanban-board/README.md

 * https://github.com/rtfeldman/seamless-immutable

 ### Presentational components:
-* don’t have dependencies on Redux.
+* don’t have dependencies on Redux; accept data as props and handle markup.
 * they introduce determinism into your view renders.
 * are easily tested.